-Debris flows can be classified into various types according to their flow dynamics, solid fractions, and material types (Coussot and Meunier, 1996; Hungr, 2005; Takahashi, 2007).
-Multiple flow types appear even in the same torrent (Imaizumi et al., 2005; Okano et al., 2012).
+- 5 et al., 2005; Okano et al., 2012).
 However, in situ classification of debris flow type is mainly based on monitoring results obtained in the transportation zone.
-Field monitoring conducted at multiple sites along a debris flow torrent have revealed that

-- 10 flow characteristics (e.g., solid fraction and boulder size) and discharge change as the flow migrates downstream and is affected by erosion and deposition (Takahashi, 1991, Berger et al., 2011b; Arattano et al., 2012).
+Field monitoring conducted at multiple sites along a debris flow torrent have revealed that flow characteristics (e.g., solid fraction and boulder size) and discharge change as the flow migrates downstream and is affected by erosion and deposition (Takahashi, 1991, Berger et al., 2011b; Arattano et al., 2012).
 Thus, flow characteristics in the transportation zone possibly differ from those in the initiation zone.
-In the initiation zone, flows containing an unsaturated layer have also been observed during field monitoring (Imaizumi et al., 2005; McArdell et al., 2007; Imaizumi et al., 2016b).
-Such information is needed to explain the sequence of debris flow processes from initiation in the headwaters to termination - 15 at the debris flow fan.
+In the initiation zone, flows containing an unsaturated - 10 layer have also been observed during field monitoring (Imaizumi et al., 2005; Imaizumi et al., 2016b).
+Such information is needed to explain the sequence of debris flow processes from initiation in the headwaters to termination at the debris flow fan.
 The topography along debris flow torrents reflects the characteristics of a debris flow event (Whipple and Dunne, 1992; Coussot and Meunier, 1996; Imaizumi et al., 2016a).
 The curvature of the terrain can be used to determine the relationship between shear stress and shear strength (Staley et al., 2006).
-Many observations of the relationships between topography and flow characteristics have been made in the lower part of the debris flow torrents, while such findings are limited in the debris-
+Many observations of the relationships between topography and - 15 flow characteristics have been made in the lower part of the debris flow torrents, while such findings are limited in the debrisflow initiation zone.

-- 20 flow initiation zone.
 In many cases, the channel gradient in the initiation zone is greater than 20° (VanDine 1985; Pareschi et al. 2002; McCoy et al., 2013; Hürlimann et al., 2015).
-In terms of debris flows caused by the transportation of loose sediment on the floor of a valley, both the volume and grain size of debris flow material (e.g., channel deposits and talus slope) change over time in association with the sediment supply from hillslopes, as well as the evacuation of sediment by debris flows and fluvial processes (Bovis and Jakob, 1999; Imaizumi et al., 2006; Gregoretti and Dalla Fontana, 2008; Berger et al., 2011a; - 25 Theule et al., 2012).
-Although some previous studies have investigated the relationship between characteristics of the debris flow material and initiation condition of a debris flow (Bovis and Jakob, 1999; Jakob et al., 2005; Schlunegger et al., 2009; Chen et al., 2012; Theule et al., 2012), only a few have considered the relationship between flow material and flow characteristics (Kean et al., 2013; Imaizumi et al., 2016b).
-The difficulty in monitoring debris flows in steep and dangerous initiation zones has prevented the collection of the field data needed to clarify the relationship between flow characteristics - 30 and flow material.
-In addition, the value of topographic indexes (e.g., slope gradient) are variable depending on the scale of the grid size used in the GIS analyses, because factors affecting the indexes are different among the scales of topography (Schmidt and Andrew, 2005; Loye et al., 2009; Pirotti and Tarolli, 2010; Drăguț and Eisank, 2011).
-Thus, appropriate grid size for the analysis should be understood prior to discuss relationship between accumulation condition of flow material and flow characteristics.
+In terms of debris flows caused by the transportation of loose sediment on the floor of a valley, both the volume and grain size of debris flow material (e.g., channel deposits and talus slope) change over time in association with the sediment supply from hillslopes, as well as the evacuation of sediment by debris flows and - fluvial processes (Bovis and Jakob, 1999, Imaizumi et al., 2006, Berger et al., 2011a).
+Although some previous studies have investigated the relationship between characteristics of the debris flow material and initiation condition of a debris flow (Bovis and Jakob, 1999; Jakob et al., 2005; Schlunegger et al., 2009; Chen et al., 2012), only a few have considered the relationship between flow material and flow characteristics (Kean et al., 2013; Imaizumi et al., 2016b).
+The difficulty in monitoring debris flows in steep and dangerous initiation zones has prevented the collection of the field data needed to clarify the relationship between flow characteristics and flow material.

 In the debris-flow initiation zone at the Ichinosawa catchment within the Ohya landslide, Japan, field monitoring has been undertaken since 1998 (Imaizumi et al., 2005; Imaizumi et al., 2006).
 This site is suitable for monitoring because of the high debris-flow frequency (about three or four events per year) that occur due to the mobilization of storage (i.e., talus cone and channel deposits) around the channel.
-In addition, detailed topographic measurements by terrestrial laser scanning (TLS) have

-5 been undertaken periodically since 2011 (Hayakawa et al., 2016).
+In addition, detailed topographic measurements by terrestrial laser scanning (TLS) have been undertaken periodically since 2011 (Hayakawa et al., 2016).